 To counter the challenges of youth homelessness, Depaul is creating the first London Endeavour Centre.
 Located at Sherborne House in Southwark, the Centre will be a welcoming and purpose-built hub, bringing together young people, volunteers and dedicated staff.
 It will offers a range of key services including the emergency accommodation project, Nightstop London and access to support services and educational development.
 The Story of Christmas is supporting the capital costs of the development.

-Haven House Children’s Hospice wants to move its bereavement suite out of the busy care environment to a room next to the family accommodation to give families with children at end of life privacy.
+Haven House Children’s Hospice wants to move its bereavement suite out of the busy care environment to a room next to the family accommodation to give privacy to families with children at end of their lives.
 The former bereavement suite will then be transformed into a dedicated en suite teenage living space.
 The Story of Christmas is supporting this renovation.

-St Mungo’s will renovate four self-contained flats for current and former rough sleepers, including providing a new kitchen and bathroom for each flat.
+St Mungo’s will renovate four self-contained flats for current and former rough sleepers, providing a new kitchen and bathroom for each flat.
 The refurbishment will help residents to develop the key independent living skills needed to lead a more fulfilling future and leave homelessness behind for good.
-The security of a stable home is one of the first steps in helping people to rebuild their lives, and the up keep of the building can have significant psychological impact.
-A well-furnished accommodation helps these vulnerable people feel better able to focus on their recovery with dignity.
+The security of a stable home is one of the first steps in helping people to rebuild their lives, and the upkeep of the building can have a significant psychological impact.
+Well-furnished accommodation helps these vulnerable people feel better able to focus on their recovery with dignity.

 The Story of Christmas is purchasing and converting a new 14-seater minibus to facilitate XLP’s important programme of residential trips, summer camps, challenge events and arts and sports projects.
 This will benefit over 800 children and young people each year, who live on some of the most deprived estates in inner London.
 They face complex issues in their home lives, struggle in education, are in danger of involvement in gangs or anti-social behaviour, lack self-esteem and often have negative attitudes towards anyone in a position of authority and towards their peers.